Struggling credit card holders could save up to £1.3bn a year under new rules.

 After three years of persistent debt, the credit card company will now need to offer customers a way to repay their balance in a reasonable period.
 They may also cut, waive or cancel any interest, fees or charges from that point if someone is seriously struggling to repay.

-The FA added: “Customer stress and financial difficulties will be reduced by resolving debt problems sooner.
+The FCA added: “Customer stress and financial difficulties will be reduced by resolving debt problems sooner.
 We expect about half of the accounts in persistent debt – 2 million – will move to faster repayments before 36 months, and around 1.4 million accounts will do so at 36 months.”

 Firms that do not comply with the rules could face regulatory action.